nagyistge/opensap-teaching-programming/README.md

 ## Exercise 1

 The purpose of the first exercise is to create a project with several walking sprites.
-This is one for the first task that can be done with Scratch.
-It will learn the basic project organisation and the graphical capabilities of the platform, including the editor.
+This is one of the first task that can be done with Scratch.
+It will learn the basic project organization and the graphical capabilities of the platform, including the editor.

 ![alt text][ex1]

 ## Exercise 2

 In this exercise, two sprites have a conversation.
-The main difference compared to the previous exercise is that the sprites will interact to each other.
+The main difference compared to the previous exercise is that the sprites will interact with each other.
 That will also learn how to handle events.

 ![alt text][ex2]

 ## Exercise 3

 You can draw geometric figures with Scratch.
 The third exercise explains the basics to do so.
 This is a really exciting features, since you can draw mathematically interesting patterns, like [tessellation][wikipedia-tessellation] for example.
-You can also draw famous fractals, like the [Koch Snowflake][wikipedia-koch-snowflake], but many more.
+You can also draw famous fractals, like the [Koch Snowflake][wikipedia-koch-snowflake], but also many more.
 Let's call it a first step into computer art.

 ![alt text][ex3]